The Trope Namer

 and Spy Catsuit

 - The Black Widow was this in her early appearances as an Iron Man villain: a Russian spy sent by the KGB to romance him while stealing his secrets.
+She also initially manipulated Comic Book/Hawkeye in order to get him to help her.

 - X-Men villain Mystique isn't above playing this role from time to time.
 Being a shapeshifter helps.